maurizioattanasi/maurizioattanasi.github.io/_posts/2020-12-10-dotnet-core-microservice-centralized-logging.md

 ~ az login
 ```

-Following the instructions in the article [Install the Elastic Stack on an Azure VM](https://docs.microsoft.com/it-it/azure/virtual-machines/linux/tutorial-elasticsearch) I have put down a simple bash script that will do the virtual machine deployment job:
+Following the instructions in the article [Install the Elastic Stack on an Azure VM](https://docs.microsoft.com/it-it/azure/virtual-machines/linux/tutorial-elasticsearch) I have put down a simple bash script that will carry out the virtual machine deployment job:

 ```bash
 #!/bin/bash